-ndicator Meaning Action To Take \Diamond Left Turn Left turn signals are flashing.
+ndicator Meaning Action To Take 令 Left Turn Left turn signals are flashing.
 (P) Park Brake The parking brake is applied.
-CRUISE Cruise Control The cruise control is engaged.
-ED High Beam The high beams are on.
+CRUISE Cruise Control The cruise control is engaged. ≣ D High Beam The high beams are on.
 AUXILIARY BRAKE Auxiliary Brake The auxiliary brake is applied.
 Seat Belt Reminder Buckle Up!
-LOW Low Fuel Fuel level is below 1/8 tank. < The state of the state oRight Turn Right turn signals are flashing.
-Right Turn Right turn signals are flashing.
+LOW Low Fuel Fuel level is below 1/8 tank. \Diamond Right Turn Right turn signals are flashing.
 0 Check Transmission Unknown transmission prob- lem has been detected.
-Service the vehicle. () Transmission Temperature The transmission has overheated.
+Service the vehicle.
+(1) Transmission Temperature The transmission has overheated.
 Pull over and stop engine as soon as it is safe.
 (ABS) Anti-Skid Brake Problem detected in ABS Service the vehicle.
 WATER Water In Fuel The fuel/water separator is full.
 Service the vehicle.
 KWAIT) Wait to Start Wait to start engine.
 Do not start engine while this telltale is on.
 HMAINT) Maintenance Scheduled maintenance is due.
 Service the vehicle.
-KE) Check Engine An unknown engine problem has been detected.
+E) Check Engine An unknown engine problem has been detected.
 Service the vehicle as soon as possible (國) Stop Engine A potentially serious engine problem has been detected.
 Pull over and stop the engine as soon as it is safe.